Taganrog during World War II: Occupation

 On October 17, 1941, the armored divisions SS Division Wiking and 1st SS Division Leibstandarte SS Adolf Hitler of 1st Panzer Group arrived on the outskirts of Taganrog and several tanks made a breakthrough to the seaport and opened fire at gunboats "Krenkel" and "Rostov-Don" and the last transport ship evacuating women and children.
 According to Sovinformburo, the Germans lost around 35,000 soldiers and officers during the fight for Taganrog.
 According to German sources, on the way from Mariupol to Taganrog, the German army lost 138 dead and 479 wounded.
 During the takeover of Taganrog, I./LSSAH captured 510 war prisoners, 29 artillery pieces, 8 antitank guns, 29 heavy machine-guns.
-The gunboat "Krenkel" was heavily damaged and sunk in the haven of the Taganrog seaport.
+The gunboat "Krenkel" was heavily damaged and sunk in the harbour of the Taganrog seaport.

-During the occupation, the local government system was replaced by Bürgermeisteramt or "New Russian local government" and the city was divided into 4 police sectors controlled by "Ortskommendatur" and personally by SS-Sturmbannführer Dr. Kurt Christmann of Einsatzkommando SS-Sonderkommando 10a.
+During the occupation, the local government system was replaced by Bürgermeisteramt or "New Russian local government" and the city was divided into four police sectors controlled by "Ortskommendatur" and personally by SS-Sturmbannführer Dr. Kurt Christmann of Einsatzkommando SS-Sonderkommando 10a.
 Sicherheitsdienst headquarters were stationed at the Chekhov Gymnasium.

 In the summer-fall campaign of 1942 the headquarters of the VIII.
 Fliegerkorps of the Luftwaffe was stationed in Taganrog.
 From November 1942, Ju 52 and Ju 88 aircraft were flying supplies to German troops encircled in Stalingrad.
 The promised tonnage figure was never reached, instead of the minimum required 300 tons of supplies per day, a maximum of 100 tons per day was reached.